Emma-Jean Thackray: DJing

 Thackray is also a DJ and has been booked to play records at festivals including Glastonbury. and BBC6Music Festival.

 She hosted a monthly show on Worldwide FM between October 2018 and October 2022.
 The show was nominated for a Best Radio Show at DJ Magazines Best of British awards 2022.
 As well as covering for Mary Anne Hobbs on 6Music and Soweto Kinch on BBC Radio 3, she hosted occasional shows on NTS and multiple residencies on Jazz FM.
 She currently has a monthly residency on Tokyo station J-Wave.

 Personal life

 Thackray is based in south London.
 She is a Taoist and regularly releases music inspired by her practice.

 A lifelong fan of Leeds United FC, Thackray has appeared on TalkSport, and came second in the Predictions League for Chris Sutton's weekly football feature on the BBC.
 In March 2025 she won One Football's AI vs Humans Predictions feature.

 In January 2023 her long-term partner died suddenly from natural causes.
 "The album is about survival," she told The Guardian of Weirdo, the album she made in the aftermath of this bereavement.
 "If I hadn't made this record, I would not be here".

-Thackray is autistic, has ADHD, and has spoken openly about her mental health struggles.
-She is a vegan.
+Thackray is autistic, has ADHD, and has spoken openly about her mental health struggles, including dealing with OCD.
+She is a vegan and queer.